iProgramMC/NanoShell/README.md

 ## Extra Info

 Once the kernel has started running your app, you can't go back without returning from your main function.
-(This is similar to regular C++ apps but not exactly.
-On Windows you can exit out of a console app at any time.
+(This is similar to regular apps but not exactly.
+On Windows you can request an exit out of an app at any time.
 Here you can't.
 So please give the user a chance to exit without resetting if possible, please)